j-fra/masd/README.md

 # `full effect size data.csv` (FILE)
 This is the full dataset containg all effect sizes after outlier removal.
 We added this file as a convenience for readers.
 The R scripts do not use this file, but use the intermediate results objects stored in `results/`.

+# `codebook.csv` (FILE)
+This codebook contains descriptions of all variables included in the effect size data set.